orientier/brandfolder-sdk-php/README.md

 ## Description

-This project is no longer under active development.
-Users may feel free to fork and update should they so desire, but Brandfolder Engineering is unable to maintain support for the SDK at this time.
+This project was created and is overseen by the team at [Orientier](https://www.orientier.com).
+It is maintained/developed in fits and starts according to customer priorities.
+Feel free to [file issues](https://github.com/orientier/brandfolder-sdk-php/issues) with bug reports & feature requests, and contact us to discuss ways in which you would like to use the SDK.

 ## References